Search Results :

 3. Admin consent description: Allow the application to access IdentityExperience Framework on behalf of the signed-in user.

-• Select Add scope
+• Click Add scope to save the details.

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - custom scopes